tronprotocol/documentation/TRON_Development/TRON_Loan_EN.md

 Disbursement: Within 6 – 24 hours

 Disbursement Method: Once eligibility for TRON LOAN is verified, applicants will receive the equivalent of USD$100,000 in digital assets from the Tron Foundation.
-After funds are disbursed, TRON will publicize information on participating projects and funding flows are official tRON channels.
+After funds are disbursed, TRON will publicize information on participating projects and funding flows on official TRON channels.

 #### Repayment